 by Rep. Pattie McCoy

-Representative Pattie McCoy (R-Poultney) is the Vermont House Minority Leader.
-She represents Poultney and Ira in the Vermont House of Representatives.
-She serves on the Vermont House Committee on Rules and the Vermont House Committee on Transportation.
+Representative Pattie McCoy (R-Poultney) represents Poultney and Ira in the Vermont House of Representatives, where she serves as House Minority Leader.